Read about many more companies caught in ethical lapses. Download the free eBook The Unlucky 13: Lessons Learned from Companies Caught in the Act.

 “Raju took responsibility for broad accounting improprieties that overstated the company’s revenues and profits and reported a cash holding of approximately $1.04 billion that simply did not exist.”

-The false $1.04 billion in cash equated to 94% of the cash listed on the company’s books.
-Raju stated that no one else on the board was aware of his actions.
-I find it disturbing that no one else in the company was on to him, as $1.04 billion is a lot of money, even when it’s made up.
-The Forbes article (mentioned above) discusses that these actions are commonly brought about by pressure to meet targets and post good numbers to make shareholders happy.
+The false $1.04 billion in cash equated to 94 per cent of the cash listed on the company’s books.
+Raju said that no one else on the board was aware of his actions.
+The Forbes article suggests that these actions are commonly brought about by pressure to meet targets and post good numbers to make shareholders happy.
 In the case of Satyam, it spun terribly out of control.

 1. Investigate All Inaccuracies

-The fraud scheme at Satyam started small, eventually growing into a 1.04 billion pound elephant in the room.
+The fraud scheme at Satyam started small.
 Sound familiar?
-A lot of fraud schemes start out small, with the perpetrator thinking that small changes here and there won’t make a big difference- and is less likely to be detected.
+A lot of fraud schemes start out small, with the perpetrator thinking that small changes here and there won’t make a big difference – and are less likely to be detected.
 This sends a message to a lot of companies: if your accounts aren’t balancing or if something seems inaccurate, even just a tiny bit, it’s worth investigating.
 Break down tasks so that there are checks in each area.
 Dividing responsibilities across a team of people makes it easier to detect irregularities or misappropriated funds.

 2. Ruined Reputations